-(A) Upon receiving notice of a state agency's excess supplies, property with remaining useful life, or surplus supplies, property with no remaining useful life, the director of administrative services will take control of each excess or surplus supply item that is valued at one hundred dollars or more.
+(A) Upon receiving notice of a state agency's excess supplies, property with remaining useful life, or surplus supplies, property with no remaining useful life, the director of administrative services will at no cost to the state agency take control of each excess or surplus supply item that is valued at one hundred dollars or more and make arrangements for their disposition.

-(1) A state agency may dispose of its own excess or surplus supply that is valued at one hundred dollars or more, if the agency will be trading-in the supply for new supplies or equipment and the trade-in value is estimated to exceed the value of the supply if sold at public auction.
+(1) A state agency may dispose of its own excess or surplus supply that is valued at one hundred dollars or more, if the agency will be trading-in the supply for new supplies or equipment and the trade-in value is estimated to exceed the value of the supply if sold at public auction or if the disposal is through an interagency transfer.

 (2) The director of administrative services may take control of excess or surplus supplies that are estimated to have value of less than one hundred dollars, if the agency that owns the supplies is not able to dispose of them in a cost effective or efficient manner and the agency requests the department of administrative services to dispose of the supplies.